A STORY IN 1 PAGE – Episode 1

 Here is the translation of the surnames (I couldn’t catch some, though… my gardening skill is very bad)

-Beech – Fir – Chestnut – Oak – Cherry tree – Bush – Boxwood – Mulberry – Hop – Apricot tree – Terebinth – Poplar – Peach tree – Paprika – Juniper – Artichoke – Melon – Acacia – Burnet
+Beech – Fir – Chestnut – Oak – Cherry tree – Bush – Boxwood – Mulberry – Hop – Apricot tree – Terebinth – Poplar – Peach tree – Pepper – Juniper – Artichoke – Melon – Acacia – Burnet

 Credits of the vectorial trees: <a href=”https://it.vecteezy.com/vettori-gratis/alberi”>Alberi Vettori di Vecteezy</a>